antrea-io/antrea/docs/antctl.md

 ```

 OVS flow tables can be specified using table names, or the table numbers.
-`antctl get ovsflow --help` lists all Antrea flow tables.
+`antctl get ovsflows --table-names-only` lists all Antrea flow tables.
 For more information
 about Antrea OVS pipeline and flows, please refer to the [OVS pipeline doc](design/ovs-pipeline.md).

 Example outputs of dumping Pod and NetworkPolicy OVS flows: